RunestoneInteractive/thinkcspy/_sources/ProblemSets/LocalPythonMac.rst

 #.
 In the Terminal application, change to your ``Downloads/`` directory: ``cd ~/Downloads``
 #.
 Run the installer script: ``bash Miniconda3-latest-MacOSX-x86_64.sh``
 # Close and reopen your Terminal window for the changes to take effect.
 #.
-Verify that Python 3 installed correctly by opening Git Bash and typing ``python -V``.
+Verify that Python 3 installed correctly by opening Terminal and typing ``python -V``.
 It should print to the screen the version of Python you just installed.

 Make Your First Local Python Program
 ====================================

 Follow these steps to get your first Python program up and running on your computer:

-1. Make a directory to store your Python code on your computer using Git Bash.
+1. Make a directory to store your Python code on your computer using Terminal.

    a) Make sure you are in your home directory with the command ``cd ~``
    #) Make a new directory named "lc101": ``mkdir lc101``